SametHope/FireChat/README.md

 ![Ekran görüntüsü 2024-05-09 110222](https://github.com/SametHope/FireChat/assets/85421686/8a41ffb8-df6a-41af-b171-ba00cac92183)

 # Notes

+## Security
-The secret key and database path is hardcoded.
-This is fine for me as my account is a spark aka free account so the server will simply deny requests if limits are reached.
+- The secret key and database path are hardcoded.
-I did not configure any permissions so anyone can do anything with this knowledge, keep this in mind when submitting any information to the database and **do not use your real passwords**.
+- This setup suits my use case as I'm on a Spark (free) account; excess requests are simply denied by the server.
+- Permissions are not configured, meaning anyone can manipulate data.
+Exercise caution and **avoid using real passwords**.

+## Miscellaneous
+- The project lacks a proper commit history due to not starting with version control.
+- Originally developed using Winforms, but due to compatibility issues with my custom DPI settings, I rewrote the app using WPF.
+- Avalonia was initially considered, but limited knowledge in WPF/xaml/MVVM led to choosing WPF.
+- Opting for WPF also reduced the executable size to ~2.5 MB, which I find favorable.